codegen-sh/codegen-examples/STRUCTURE.md

 1. **README.md**
    - Clear explanation of purpose
    - Explains key syntax and program function
-   - Code examples showing transformations
+   - Code examples showing the transformation (before/after)
+   - If using `input_repo/`, explain its structure and contents
    - Output format (if applicable)
+   - Setup and running instructions

 ## Testing Your Example